Front-end Editing

 Label Custom Front-end Edit Links

-When using custom links, it may be useful to label these links for the user.
+When using custom edit links, it may be useful to label these links for the user.
 One way of accomplishing this is by using the special {if frontedit} conditional

 Example: